|Birth: ||Jan. 29, 1900|

 An application made in the 1940s to the Sons of the American Revolution by Nona's younger brother, John Sylvester Snyder, attests to the family's relationship to Revolutionary War veteran, Johann (John) Nicholas Schneider.
 Their grandparents were Civil War veteran, Timothy Matthias Snyder, and Catharine (Boyer) Snyder.
 Their uncle (John H. Snyder's younger brother) was Spanish American War veteran, Timothy Grant Snyder.
 Uncle Tim enlisted in the U.S. Marine Corps, serving on land and on several battleships, including on board Admiral Dewey's flagship, the U.S.S.
 Olympia (after the Battle of Manila).

-Their father, John Hartanft Snyder became a respected county and business leader, serving as one of the co-founders of the Lavelle Telephone and Telegraph Company, which was incorporated in 1903.
-He was responsible for installing the first telephone lines in the Lavelle Valley, as well as in rural areas south of Ashland, Pennsylvania.
-Later, as a chief stockholder and secretary of the company, he would lead Lavelle Telephone's merger with Bell Telephone Company's Ashland facility.
+Nona's father, John H. Snyder, was a respected county and business leader, and was one of the co-founders of the Lavelle Telephone and Telegraph Company, which was incorporated in 1908.
+John H. Snyder was responsible for installing the first telephone lines in the Lavelle Valley, as well as in rural areas south of Ashland, Pennsylvania.
+During the firm's early days, its main communications center was based at the Snyder family home on Main Street in Lavelle.
+As a chief stockholder and secretary of the company, John H. Snyder oversaw the firm's expansion which connected the Lavelle center with Bell Telephone Company's Ashland facility.
+After 47 years of transmission, full control of the firm was transferred to Bell Telephone of Pennsylvania in 1956.

 Nona's brother, John Sylvester Snyder (1904-1969), was a long-time Mason and construction manager with McKinney Construction in Northumberland County and then Portland Cement in Allentown.